Startup in Residence Program

 The STIR pilot is built on the premise that the best place to start is with a defined challenge versus a set of detailed requirements and that the best solutions come from open innovation.

-Business areas across the BC public service have identified the following # challenge areas and are willing to dedicate the time and energy to create a solution.
-The individual Calls for Proposal are posted on BC Bid in accordance with the Province’s procurement policies and all proposals are due by April 11, 2017.
+Business areas across the BC public service identified the following 10 challenge areas and are willing to dedicate the time and energy to create a solution.
+The individual Calls for Proposal, are open until April 26, are posted on BC Bid in accordance with the Province’s procurement policies.

 CFP #: STIR-17-001